Bjiornulf/advent-of-code2021/README.md

 ### Day 7
 Extremely simple.
 However I'm still too slow at solving the puzzle (probably using GO doesn't help with speed)

+### Day 8
+First part was very simple (just some counting).
+But the second part was a bit more complicated.
+Finding the solution wasn't terribly difficult, but I haven't (as of the time I write this) found an elegant solution to the problem.

+### Day 9
+At first glance, it seems a bit complicated, especialy when you have just woken up.
+But looking back, the solution seems pretty elegant, and the problem wasn't terribly hard.